Agricultural Biosecurity – An Overview

 Presidential Directive

-In early 2004, the White House provided a Presidential Directive establishing a national policy to defend the agriculture and food system from terrorist attacks, major disasters, and other emergencies.
+In early 2004, the White House provided a Presidential Directive establishing a national policy to defend the agricultural sector from terrorist attacks, major disasters, and other emergencies.
 As established in Homeland Security Presidential Directive-7 (HSPD-7, 2003) the Secretary of Homeland Security is responsible for coordinating the overall national effort to enhance the protection of the critical infrastructure and key resources of the United States.
-The Secretary of Homeland Security shall serve as the principal Federal official to lead, integrate, and coordinate implementation of efforts among Federal departments and agencies, State and local governments, and the private sector to protect critical infrastructure and key resources.
+The Secretary of Homeland Security shall serve as the principal Federal official to lead, integrate, and coordinate implementation of efforts among federal departments and agencies, state and local governments, and the private sector to protect critical infrastructure and key resources.
 This directive shall be implemented in a manner consistent with HSPD-7.
+The directive also looks to USDA, EPA, FDA, and other agencies to carry out responsibilities related to the directive.
+These responsibilities range from increasing awareness of threats, assessing vulnerabilities, mitigating risk, and planning for responses and recovery from incidents.

 State Involvement in Biosecurity